aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 VoiceOver and NVDA provide some surprisingly different experiences, and attempting to keep them both happy is nearly impossible.
 This is the Wild West of the internet right now.

-NVDA gives the user the ability to hear items they're hovering over as well.

 I've never used Window-Eyes or ChromeVox.

 --